Sunday, June 29, 2025

 In my Eilat Tarot, this card is called: The Tension of Two Worlds

-(Perhaps I should rename it, The Dancer Between Two Worlds)
+(I might rename it The Dancer Between Two Worlds)

 CARD 5 – The Path of Rising